pauldambra/EventSourcing/README.md

 In this session we'll discuss what EventSourcing is, its pros and cons, and some use-cases.

-To make it real we'll be running through a semi-guided EventSourced Checkout kata.
+To make it real we'll be running through a demo EventSourced Checkout kata.

 Before the event:

- * You'll need to (fork and) pull [the repo at https://github.com/pauldambra/EventSourcing](https://github.com/pauldambra/EventSourcing)
+ * You don't need to do anything :)
- * And make sure you've set up [EventStore](https://eventstore.org/) - it's probably easiest to use [docker](https://www.docker.com/)

 -----------

-## To run

-Currently open two terminals

- 1) run `./docker.sh` (or have eventstore installed and running locally)
- 2) run `make test`

-## requirements

- * Event Store 4.0.3.0
- * .Net core 1.1

 # Checkout Kata